Learn Oneida

 Reflexive

-We can add an additional prefix to a root word to make the root word apply to oneself.
+You can add an additional prefix to a root word to make the root word apply to oneself.
 For example, knú·wehse̲ʔ means "I like it".
 Adding the prefix atat before the root word and after the pronominal will translate to "I like myself": katatnú·wehse̲ʔ.

 The trickiness comes from the interesting behaviour that arises from adding atat to the root word.
 Adding this prefix "changes" the root word to use an A-stem.